rhy-ama/Geode-linux-dnscrypt-proxy/README.md

 The resulting binary will be under /dnscrypt-proxy-src/src/dnscrypt-proxy/linux-i386-geode/

+5. I would recommend to download the same package as the one we compiled (2.0.34-beta1 for your reference) and untar it to ```/opt/dnscrypt-proxy``` or similar, replace the binary and reset the permissions as required.

 For your convinience and subject to all relevant legal terms, this repo has the binary in the /bin directory compiled 29/11/2019.

 Note that dnscrypt-proxy is licensed under [these](https://github.com/DNSCrypt/dnscrypt-proxy/blob/master/LICENSE) terms and have the following copyright notice ``` Copyright (c) 2018 Frank Denis <j at pureftpd dot org>```